jeoe12/Strategy_synth/README.md

 Future Consideration:-
 1- Deposit ETH into Uniswap ETH/sETH pool to collect rewards.

-2- Make it frondend more user friendly so that User can easily start trading and build strategies for trading 3- Make a library so that anyone can use it to make their own strategy.
+2- Make it frondend more user friendly so that User can easily start trading and build strategies for trading.

+3- Make a library so that anyone can use it to make their own strategy.

 4- Add more criteria for rebalancing

 Contracts:-